 Did you know that 40% of all diagnosed breast cancers are detected by women who notice a lump in their own breast?
-Doing a self exam on your breasts each month is important.
+Doing a self exam on your breasts each month is important, with or without breast implants.
 Like, really important.

 I know I’m not the first person to tell you that.
 Maybe you get regular checkups with your doctor and feel like they've got everything under control, but here’s the truth...

 No one knows your boobs like you do!

 Your significant other might disagree with me on that one, but when it comes to the look, feel and contour of your breast, you are the person most likely to feel an inconsistency.
 Going in for your regular breast exam simply isn't enough.

 There are some differing opinions out there about how breast implants effect the detection of lumps, but most doctors agree that the implant pushes the tissue forward, making it easier to find an unsafe breast mass.